Planned vs Unplanned Downtime: The Difference and How to Cut Both

 Data collection methods for accurate calculations

-• Deduction method: Determine planned production time, identify actual run time, subtract run time from planned time to calculate total downtime
+Deduction method: Subtract actual run time from planned production time to find total downtime.

 Distinguishing planned versus unplanned in calculations